mlangill/MicrobeDB/information/INSTALL/INSTALL.md

 =
 These are the basic guidelines to getting MicrobeDB set up locally on your machine

-###Requirements###
+##Requirements##
-You will need to install the following software BEFORE proceeding with the MicrobeDB install below.
+You will need to install the following software BEFORE proceeding with the MicrobeDB installation below.

 * MySQL
 * Perl
 * Perl Modules (available from CPAN)